Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Posted by Michael Dereviashkin on January 25, 2022

-Morphisec, through its breach prevention with Moving Target Defense technology, has identified a new, sophisticated campaign delivery which has been successfully evading the radar of many security vendors.
+Morphisec, through its breach prevention with Automated Moving Target Defense technology, has identified a new, sophisticated campaign delivery which has been successfully evading the radar of many security vendors.
 Through a simple email phishing tactic with an html attachment, threat attackers are delivering AsyncRAT (a remote access trojan) designed to remotely monitor and control its infected computers through a secure, encrypted connection.
 This campaign has been in effect for a period of 4 to 5 months, with the lowest detection rates as presented through VirusTotal.

 Morphisec backtraced the campaign to September 12, 2021.
 This campaign continued its evolution while delivering formally known crypter as a service, such as HCrypt and Alosh.
 This blog post explains the campaign delivery vector in detail.

-Technical Introduction
+Technical Details

 In many cases, victims received an email message with an html attachment in the form of a receipt: Receipt-<digits>.html.